Murals to Faux Finishing including Marbling, Wood Graining, Instructions, Tips and Tricks, Marketing, How to Faux

 Hard to believe this drywall huh?

 I realize that this is a bit much to take in under one post but as I said in my Port Royal Faux Finishing post there is a method to my madness.
-I told my readers I would reveal a little more information with each post I make in relationship to this series of blogposts.
+I told my readers I would reveal a little more information with each post I make in relation to this series of blog posts.
 As most of my artist friends and business friends know I am very giving with help and advice in the social forums when it comes to my art and rarely do I mention anything about marketing on this blog because of the respect I have for the many clients who follow me to stay in touch with what I am up to.
-Simply put I don’t use my blog for “selling” I use it more for giving and helping others.
+Simply put I don’t use my blog for “selling” I use it more forgiving and helping others.

-Thankyou Arthur for your generous dedication and humor.
+1. Thankyou Arthur for your generous dedication and humor.
 Why not use pine or a cheaper composite material for the built ins, all that work onto something as fragile as drywall doesn’t make sense for the long haul.
 It sure is beautiful tho!
 Great job!
 Eric

-Hi Eric, thanks for stopping in, The drywall was already existing and it doesn’t take long to level it out with the compound.
+• Hi Eric, thanks for stopping in, The drywall was already existing and it doesn’t take long to level it out with the compound.
 Sometimes my wording is drawn out but I try to present the whole picture.
 To use another wood like Pine or fir over the drywall would have actually created more work.
 Reason being it would have needed to be all back primed before installed plus there would have been the additional caulking.
 A composite was another choice but we were concerned of the amount of leveling and “scribing” that would have had to been done to “square up” the appearance because of a concave appearance from corner to corner.
 The rounded corner beads all had to be addressed, which was done by others and tearing it out was also not an option because it serviced the area.
 The numbers were ran and this was the most cost effective approach.
 I should have been a little more thorough as to explaining the reasons rather than the remedy, but that would defeat the whole purpose of having open discussions on my blog.
 Hearing others ideas and opinions helps everyone grow and is why I welcome the contributions, for even an old guy like me is still sitting in the class room with everyone else I’m just easier to point out is all …..lol

-Leave a Reply
+Leave a Comment